Revelation 20:4-7 is mysterious and to many confusing.

 Revelation 20:11-14

-At this time, a “new Jerusalem” will be created (ref.
-Revelation 21) for all who are “saved” – that is to say, for all of “the bride of Christ” across all time.
+After the time of the great white throne, God will create a “new Jerusalem” (ref.
+Revelation 21) for all who are “saved” – that is to say, for all of the final bride of Christ.

 Thus, for Christians generally, there will be two resurrections of the dead.
-One will happen at the time of the seventh trumpet, which is the day of Christ; and the other will happen around the time of the great white throne.
+One will happen at the time of the seventh trumpet, which is the day of Christ; and the other will happen around the time of the great white throne, which precedes the new Jerusalem.

 The former will resurrect all Christians who are killed during the great tribulation, the final forty-two months before the day of Christ.
-The latter will resurrect all others who are Christ’s, namely “the rest”, which includes everyone in the book of life that died in the past, and every Christian that dies before the final forty-two months, and every mortal Christian and Jew that will die during the Millennial Reign of Jesus Christ, and also every mortal Christian and Jew that will die after that when the time comes for Zion and Jews to be the light of the world.
+The latter will resurrect “the rest”, meaning all others who are Christ’s, which includes everyone in the book of life that died in the past, and every Christian that dies before the final forty-two months, and also every Christian and Jew that will die during the Millennial Reign of Jesus Christ, and after that.

 Everyone in the latter resurrection will go to heaven, a place that exists beyond the space-time continuum.
 Remember, Einstein figured out that time is the fourth dimension, inextricably connected to the three dimensions of space, which are height, length and width.